nextstrain/ncov/narratives/ncov_sit-rep_2020-05-15.md

 Separately, "strain" can be used to refer to viral genotypes that are functionally distinct, either biologically (e.g., pathogenicity/disease severity) and/or epidemiologically (e.g., transmissibility).
 Importantly, though, determining whether two genotypes actually *are* functionally distinct requires much more experimental, clinical and epidemiological data than we currently have.
 <br><br>
 One of the most prominent hypotheses about SARS-CoV-2 strains compares possible "D614" vs "G614" strains.
-We can use Nextstrain to investigate.

 <!-- ############ SLIDE BREAK ############# -->